furiko-io/docs/docs/guide/execution/job/timeout-retries.md

 If a Job is in a `CrashLoopBackOff`, it will be deemed to be still "pending", and if it remains/transitions to this state even after its [pending timeout](#pendingtimeoutseconds), it will be killed.
 The next Task will be only created after `retryDelaySeconds`, which results in the creation of a brand-new Pod.

-This means that the total time taken before terminating in failure would be roughly around `pendingTimeoutSeconds * (maxRetryAttempts + 1) + retryDelaySeconds * maxRetryAttempts`, rather than simply the sum of all tasks' running durations.
+This means that the total time taken before terminating in failure would be roughly around `pendingTimeoutSeconds * maxAttempts + retryDelaySeconds * (maxAttempts - 1)`, rather than simply the sum of all tasks' running durations.